The-OpenROAD-Project/DAC-2020-Tutorial/6_layout_visualization/README.md

 **Access:** https://edaviewer.com

-EDA Viewer is a rising project that uses [OpenDB](https://github.com/The-OpenROAD-Project/OpenDB) infrastructure is [EDA Viewer](https://edaviewer.com/).
+EDA Viewer is a rising project that uses [OpenDB](https://github.com/The-OpenROAD-Project/OpenDB) infrastructure.
 It's released at https://github.com/ahmed-agiza/EDAViewer under MIT license and is completely web-based (requires no installation).

 EDA Viewer uses a [Golang](https://golang.org/) binding to [OpenDB](https://github.com/The-OpenROAD-Project/OpenDB) and draws the layout using [WebGL](https://get.webgl.org/) (high performance rendering).
 There are instructions to run the tool on a local machine.